 Beyond extracting the nearest neighbors of a given word, word embeddings also facilitate tracing its semantic change relative to other words.
 A common approach is measuring a word’s cosine similarity to a target word in multiple diachronic embeddings.
 If the similarity changes over time, the sematic relation to the target term has shifted ((Hamilton et al.)).
 This can be enhanced through the word’s nearest neighbors, by comparing each neighbor to the target word, providing a better indication of how the word’s usage changed.
 For instance, (Lange and Futselaar) compared the semantic changes in words for war criminals as expressed in their relations to political concepts in a Dutch parliamentary corpus.
 To capture entire concepts rather than just single target terms, they also combined multiple vectors associated with a concept into a new target vector.
 The authors later utilized the same approach of combining word vectors as part of a workflow designed to study changes in the vocabulary of Dutch nuclear armament debates (Futselaar and Lange).
 It is also possible to compare the vectors of a word to itself over time in order to reveal semantic changes.
 However, this requires aligning the diachronic embeddings.
 (Wevers and Koolen) showed how changes in self similarity can indicate semantic change, particularly in combination with a frequency analysis.

 To assess the relevant shifts of the term “Wehrmacht” in the Bundestag’s proceedings, the cosine similarities of its nearest neighbors (n = 100) to certain concepts are compared across diachronic word embeddings.
 The number of nearest neighbors was determined through experimentation.
 When increasing the number beyond thirty, further increments did not alter the relative distance between concepts.
 However, examining several hundred or even a thousand neighbors reduced the absolute average values, as increasingly remote neighbors were included.
 Instead of comparing the neighbors against simple target term for each concept, concept vectors will be calculated by averaging the vectors of multiple terms associated with a concept.
 As target concepts “Kriegsverbrechen” (war crimes) and “Nationalsozialismus” (Nazism) are chosen.
-Employing war crimes as a point of comparison allows to examine whether the Wehrmacht became more strongly associated with atrocities and improper military conduct over time.
+Employing war crimes as a point of comparison allows us to examine whether the Wehrmacht became more strongly associated with atrocities and improper military conduct over time.
 It is also an indicator for the association of the Wehrmacht with genocidal actions, as the post-war German public lacked a consistent word for the Shoah until at least the 1970s.
 Similarly, Nazism is used as a target term to estimate how the conceptual relation between the Wehrmacht on the one hand and the regime and its ideology on the other hand were perceived.

 In order to validate the results, the terms “Bundeswehr” and “Waffen-SS” are analyzed in comparison to “Wehrmacht.”
 Regarding the Bundeswehr, the post-war federal armed forces established as a successor to the Wehrmacht, one can expect relatively low semantic similarity to either words related to war crimes or words related to Nazism.
 Conversely, it is assumed that the Waffen-SS is more strongly linked to ideology and atrocities, even in the early post-war period.
 Additionally, the vectors of all three terms are compared to themselves across the diachronic embeddings to determine whether “Wehrmacht” indeed exhibits less semantic stability than “Bundeswehr” or “Waffen-SS.”